adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 The resultant features were merged with the points layer, to create a layer containing all observations in point form.

 Data was then exported to .sql files using the shp2pgsql and raster2pgsql utilities (see submissions/importing_commands.txt).
-The subsequent sql files were then read into the pgsql database.
+The subsequent sql files were then read into a postgis enabled psql database.

 ```
 raster2pgsql -s 5070 -I -C -M data\data_layers\elevation.tif public.elevation > read_data\elevation.sql